Brunch. Everyone’s favorite meal, combining sweet and savory comfort food and often a cheeky cocktail.

-The term Brunch was coined in Britain in 1895 to describe a Sunday meal for “Saturday-night carousers” – of which in Barcelona there are of course many.
-While not a Spanish tradition, Barcelona has a thriving brunch scene to satisfy every taste.
+The term Brunch was coined in Britain in 1895 to describe a Sunday meal for “Saturday-night carousers” … of which there are of course many in Barcelona.
+While not a Spanish tradition, the city has a thriving brunch scene to satisfy every taste.

 Cremat 11 is situated around the corner from the Picasso Museum and overlooks Plaça de Jaume Sabartés (Sabartés was a close friend of Picasso and also his secretary).
 Cremat 11 serves a delicious brunch as well as spanish tapas, cocktails, local wines and cava.
 Don’t miss the passion fruit pancakes and bring an appetite, because the portions are huge!

 Hammock Juice Station specializes in serving all day breakfast, brunch, specialty coffee, fresh juices and acai bowls.
 Their delicious Shakshuka (eggs poached in a mixture of tomatoes, bell peppers, onions and garlic) makes the perfect start to the day.

 La Papa is situated in a gorgeous minimalist space in L’Esquerra de l’Eixample.
 They offer a range of healthy, creative and inexpensive brunch dishes.
 Above: wholemeal Matcha waffles, mango and passion fruit cream, mascarpone, pistachios and fresh fruit.